Superboy-Prime: Kryptonian powers

 Superboy-Prime has all the basic abilities of a Kryptonian except at a much higher level when compared to most adult Kryptonians, especially Superman, with exposure to yellow sunlight: superhuman strength, speed, senses, healing, endurance, superbreath, frost breath, flight, X-ray vision, telescopic vision, microscopic vision, heat vision, and invulnerability.
+Recently in the sixth volume of Superman, Superboy-Prime demonstrates the ability to break the fourth wall.